2015 AAA Texas 500: Entry list

-First practice
+Practice

 Brad Keselowski was the fastest in the first and only practice session with a time of 27.403 and a speed of 197.059 mph.
 The other two practice sessions scheduled on Saturday were cancelled because NASCAR had difficulties drying the track due to a combination of overnight rain, high humidity and weepers (water seeping out of the surface of the track which happens largely at tracks with older asphalt surfaces).